parthw/remote-tail/README.md

 ### Deployment Files

-Dockerfile.build - To execute the pylint, unittests or ther security tools on Tail Agent Dockerfile - To build the tail-agent image kuberentes-deployment.yaml - Manifest to deploy the image to kuberentes Jenkinsfile - To perform the CI/CD
+1. Dockerfile.build - To execute the pylint, unittests or security tools on Tail Agent
+2. Dockerfile - To build the tail-agent image
+3. kuberentes-deployment.yaml - Manifest to deploy the image to kuberentes
+4. Jenkinsfile - To perform the CI/CD

 ### Deployment